Lexevolution/Skyfrost-Unofficial-Docs/Tutorials/Uploading/Upload object to inventory.md

 - creation and last modification time set to now
 - path set to whatever folder you want to save the object to (starting with `Inventory/`)

-You will also populate the [asset manifest](/Data%20Types/Record.md#asset-manifest) with every asset associated with the data tree, the data tree itself, and the thumbnail image.
+You will also populate the [asset manifest](/Data%20Types/Record.md#asset-manifest) with every asset associated with the data tree, the data tree itself, and the thumbnail image (This can be any Resonite supported image in  any aspect ratio btw).
 Populate it with the hash and the size in bytes.

 ## Start Pre-process
 Send an authenticated POST request to `https://api.resonite.com/users/USERID/records/RECORDID/preprocess`; where: